Julianus01/personality-predictor/README.md

-# Predict your personality using AI
+# Predict your personality using AI based on your name

 ![app-image](./public/app.png)